DevABM/AWS_3T/ReadMe.md

 APP Tier:
 Database Tier

-first i will be creatinga VPC and 6 subnets in AZs
+first i will be creating a VPC and 6 subnets in 2 AZs to ensure high availability.
+Out of the 6 subnets, two subnets will be public subnets and the other four will be private. so the public subnets, one from each AZ are going to face the internet users directly thus forming the presentation tier.
+I will be using two private subnets, one from each AZ for the application tier to process/handle the data which comes from the presentation tier.
+The remaining to private subnets are left for storage where the processed data will be stored. thus forming the data tier.